 Overview of Building An Off Grid Solar System

-Designing your own self-sufficient solar power system is a lot like building a house, you start with the end users, work you way from top to bottom, and then build from bottom to top.
-A proper design process saves you money, time, while making the process of going off the grid a pleasant one.
+Designing your own self-sufficient solar power system must start with your end user’s needs in mind.
+Making the effort to follow a proper design process saves you money, time, and makes the process of going off the grid a pleasant one.

-The most important thing to start with is the amount of energy you will be using and when it will be used.
-Renewable energy systems are inherently changeable, and therefore understanding daily and yearly rhythms of your family’s energy usage is essential in planning an efficient system.
+The most important thing to know, when getting ready to build an off grid solar system, is how much energy you need, as well as how you energy usage changes throughout the day and year.
+Renewable energy systems are inherently variable, and therefore understanding daily and yearly rhythms of your family’s energy usage is essential in planning an efficient system.

 Next, we take care to find and plan for the right site.
 Often, the top of the house is not the most efficient place for an off grid solar array.
-Taking the time to prevent excessive shading and to ensure proper access and passive cooling for your solar panel can more than double the efficiency of your solar panels over their lifetime.
+Choosing the right spot to prevent excessive shading and to ensure proper access and passive cooling for your solar panel can more than double the efficiency of your solar panels over their lifetime.

 Once you have chosen the placement of the solar panels, you will have an idea of the power power potential of you site, and will be able to choose and order the proper components for your system.
 There are many choices to make at this point including:

 - The number and size of your solar cells